School districts can access federal tax credits to offset electric school bus costs. Learn more!

 The pre-filing registration process requires that school districts submit certain information.
 Schools should consider the following items when submitting their pre-filing registration:

 According to IRS’s Pre-Filing Registration User Guide, the IRS recommends pre-filing at least 120 days before the annual filing deadline, to provide enough time in case IRS requests any amendments to the pre-filing.
 For tax-exempt entities like school districts, the annual filing deadline is 4.5 months after the end of their taxable year.
-For first-time filers, the IRS provides an automatic extension for annual filing of up to 6 months after the annual filing deadline (e.g., instead of the annual filing being due on May 15, the deadline is extended until November 15).
+For first-time filers for the 2023 calendar year or a fiscal year that ends before November 30, 2024, the IRS is providing an automatic extension for annual filing of up to 6 months after the annual filing deadline (e.g., instead of the annual filing being due on May 15, the deadline is extended until November 15).
+Additionally, tax-exempt entities will be able to request a 6-month extension for any filing year by using Form 8868.
 At the successful completion of pre-filing registration, school districts will receive registration numbers that must be included in an annual tax return.

-1. Use the school’s standard accounting period or fiscal year.
+- Use the school’s standard accounting period, or fiscal year.
 For most school districts, this would likely run from July 1 to June 30.

 Below are two approaches to filing for the 45W and 30C credits for a school district whose fiscal year is July 1, 2023, to June 30, 2024.
 The graphic also illustrates how the “placed in service” date should be considered as school districts determine if they wish to elect to use a calendar year or stick with their fiscal year.